 Angle Grinder vs Die Grinder: What to Know Before You Buy

 Angle grinders and die grinders look similar but do very different jobs.
 An angle grinder uses 4-1/2″ to 9″ discs for aggressive cutting, grinding, and surface prep.
 A die grinder uses small mounted points, burrs, and rotary bits for detail work, porting, deburring, and finishing in tight spaces.
 Most workshops eventually need both.
-Here are the best options in each category.
+Here are the best options in each category, along with a detailed breakdown of when to reach for which tool.
+For a deeper dive into angle grinder models, see our best angle grinders 2026 guide.

 Best Angle Grinders